Write SELinux policy

 The intent is clear: everyone but third-party apps may have access to the debug device.

 The rule is flawed in a few ways.
 The exclusion of untrusted_app is trivial to work around because all apps may optionally run services in the isolated_app domain.
-Likewise, if new domains for third-party apps are added to AOSP, they will also have access to scary_debug_device.
+Likewise, if new domains for third-party apps are added to AOSP, they also have access to scary_debug_device.
 The rule is overly permissive.
-Most domains will not benefit from having access to this debugging tool.
+Most domains won't benefit from having access to this debugging tool.
 The rule should have been written to allow only the domains that require access.

-Debugging features in production
+Debug features in production

 The simplest alternative is to only allow the debug feature when SELinux is disabled on eng/userdebug builds, such as adb root and adb shell setenforce 0.